n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.salesforce.md

 # Salesforce

-The Salesforce node allows you to automate work in Salesforce, and integrate HSalesforceloPSA with other applications. n8n has built-in support for a wide range of Salesforce features, including creating, updating, deleting, and getting accounts, attachements, cases, and leads, as well as uploading documents.
+The Salesforce node allows you to automate work in Salesforce, and integrate Salesforce with other applications. n8n has built-in support for a wide range of Salesforce features, including creating, updating, deleting, and getting accounts, attachements, cases, and leads, as well as uploading documents.

 On this page, you'll find a list of operations the Salesforce node supports and links to more resources.